markconroy/contact.ie/sites/all/modules/advagg/README.txt

     // Empty the scripts key inside of template_process_html replacement
     // function.
     $conf['advagg_scripts_scope_anywhere'] = FALSE;

+    // Do more file operations in main thread if the file system is fast.
+If
+    // AdvAgg's directories are mounted on something like S3, you might want to
+    // set this to FALSE.
+    $conf['advagg_fast_filesystem'] = TRUE;

+    // Pregenerate aggregate files.
+If disable the browser requesting the file
+    // will cause the generation to happen.
+If advagg 404 handling is broken
+    // then setting this to false will break your site in bad ways.
+    $conf['advagg_pregenerate_aggregate_files'] = TRUE;

     // Set the jQuery UI version.
     $conf['advagg_css_cdn_jquery_ui_version'] = '1.8.7';